 - No products in the cart.

-However, the colour of honey may change.
-It becomes darker with age, especially in hot weather.
+1. It becomes darker with ageing.
+Especially in hot weather.

 Natural honey contains high natural sugars and less water (moisture) content.
 This makes honey hygroscopic, causing drying out or killing of microbes in contact with honey.
 This contributes to the longevity of natural honey.